-Suppliers must adopt a written policy against harassment and abuse, requiring that all employees and supervisors refrain from any action that would result in an intimidating, hostile or offensive work environment.
+Suppliers must then develop and implement a written policy against harassment and abuse, requiring that all employees and supervisors refrain from any action that would result in an intimidating, hostile or offensive work environment.
+Suppliers should put in place a system to communicate the policy and monitor implementation.